Language ab initio (SL)

 - Only available at standard level (SL)

-- Intercultural understanding is a key goal of the course
+- The development of international-mindedness is one of the key aims of the course

 - Students are assessed both externally and internally